WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 ## configuring webhooks listener
 - To install webhooks originally I installed golang but I didn't need this, I just needed to do `sudo apt install webhook`.
 - To verify if successful I can run any webhook command and it should be recongized if installed correctly.
 I ran `webhook -h`.
+- Webhooks definition summary: This is a .json file that handles when a push request is made to github.
+When it detects this, it calls the script file I made earlier to get the new changes and refresh the site.
+This does not work for push requests to DockerHub, just GitHub.
+So push to DockerHub first, then Github.
+The file contains an identifier for the hook, the command to run (the script), the working directory, a response message I defined, a trigger rule (push), anda secret for security so this only works when trusted sources push to the repo.
+- file definition verification: For this I ran the command `webhook -hooks /home/ubuntu/hooks.json -port 9000 -verbose`.
+You should get a particular output if it works correctly, which I did.
+- The way I checked to see if it was recieving payloads correctly was by pushing something to github.
+This only worked because I setup github webhooks prior to doing this.
+- Logs: monitoring logs is easy, when you run the `webhooks - hooks /home/ubuntu/hooks.json -port 9000 -verbose` it automatically puts you in the logs.
+Anytime a request happens it will automatically pop up here.
+- Docker process views: You can use this to see the status of any containers.
+Use `docker ps -a`.

 # References for Project 5